 Salvage and Rebuilt Titles

 A salvage title car is a vehicle that an insurance company has deemed a total loss.
 You might also hear them called branded titles.
-This is because salvaged vehicles must carry a brand showing the reason an insurance company totaled it.
+This is because salvaged vehicles must carry a brand showing the reason it was totaled.

 Salvage motor vehicles are illegal to drive on public roads and highways in North Carolina.
 And, because of their damage, most car insurance companies also won’t insure vehicles with salvage titles.
 This essentially renders a salvage useless unless you want to use it for parts or sell it.
 To take your salvage car out on the roads again, you must repair and “rebuild” it so it’s safe to drive.
 Once you do that, you can get it a rebuilt title.